Unboxed-Software/solana-course/content/anchor-pdas.md

 # Challenge

 Now it’s your turn to build something independently.
-Equipped with the concepts introduced in this lesson, try to recreate a Student Intro program using the Anchor framework.
+Equipped with the concepts introduced in this lesson, try to recreate the Student Intro program that we've used before using the Anchor framework.

 The Student Intro program is a Solana Program that lets students introduce themselves.
 The program takes a user's name and a short message as the instruction data and creates an account to store the data on-chain.

 Using what you've learned in this lesson, build out this program.
 The program should include instructions to:

-1. Use a PDA to initialize a separate account for each student
+1. Initialize a PDA account for each student that stores the student's name and their short message
 2. Update the message on an existing account
 3. Close an existing account